dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/helpers/classes.md

 `dnb-spacing`

 Sets default spacing (using _margin_) on all HTML elements inside the container with this style.
-The default spacing is a `margin-bottom: 1.5rem`, but spesific margins are defined for headings, lists and tables.
+The default spacing is a `margin-bottom: 1.5rem`, but specific margins are defined for headings, lists and tables.

 ### Example